Anthony59Ruiz/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
+#Title: Welcome to my 1st blog exercise!
 ---
+##First of Many!

+I am so excited to continue my GitHub journey!